 Over the years we have found that many of our travellers find the need for tipping to be both tiresome and embarrassing, especially if they don't have the correct small change.
 To overcome this, we have established a tipping kitty system.
 At your group meeting, your tour leader may discuss the idea of running a group tipping kitty, whereby everybody contributes an equal amount and then your tour leader pays the tips while keeping a running record of all monies spent (except restaurant tips).
 The record can be checked at any time and any money remaining at the end of the tour returned to group members.

 Please don't tip with coins, very small denomination notes, or dirty and ripped notes.
 This is regarded culturally as an insult

 All departure taxes should be included in your international flight ticket.

-In 2014, the important month of Ramadan will be in progress from 28 June through until 27 July, and the Eid ul-Fitr festival will be held directly at its conclusion for 3-4 days.
+In 2015 the important month of Ramadan will be in progress from the 18th June through till the 17th July, and the Eid ul-Fitr festival will be held directly at its conclusion for 3-4 days.
 Ramadan is a festival of sacrifice where the devout refrain from eating or drinking during daylight hours.
-During Ramadan, business hours are shortened, including opening hours at some tourist attractions.
+During Ramadan business hours are shortened, including opening hours at some tourist attractions.
 Alcohol is not permitted during daylight hours and many restaurants will be closed.
 While you should expect some delays and inconveniences during this period, the month is a fantastic opportunity to travel in a Muslim country and witness this unique period, particularly the nightly celebrations when the sun sets and the fast is broken.
-Please note that although the Eid ul-Fitr festival can also be a fascinating time to travel it's a period of national holiday.
-Most government offices and businesses will be closed and some tourist site opening hours may be effected.
+Please note that although the Eid ul-Fitr festival can also be a fascinating time to travel it is a period of National holiday.
+Most government offices and businesses will be closed and some tourist site opening hours may be impacted.